 This is clearly one of the toughest situations traditional NYC FSBO home sellers face.
 If they attempt to minimize harassment by writing “no brokers please” on their listing, they risk a complete boycott from agents representing real buyers.
 That’s a serious concern considering agents represent over 90% of all home buyer traffic.

 Because there is no formal mechanism to ensure payment of a buyer agent commission when dealing with FSBO sellers, there is little incentive for buyers’ agents to risk losing their clients by introducing them to a FSBO seller.
+Only in very rare instances where a FSBO property is the only one on the market that meets a buyer’s criteria, and the agent feels that the buyer is about to give up, will a buyer’s agent dare to show a FSBO listing.
+Even then, the buyer’s agent will first need to make the owner sign a one-time showing agreement before risking an introduction.

 Unfortunately, in either scenario, whether the traditional NYC FSBO home seller chooses to engage buyers’ agents or not, they will be bound to be harassed by a large portion of the 50,000 licensed real estate agents in NYC who do not have clients and who have been trained to target FSBOs as a source of potential clients.